rudfoss/practical-react-with-typescript/README.md

 If you are using VSCode you might notice that there are quite a few files in the repository that are not visible inside the editor.
 This is because there is a setting in this repository that hides rarely used files.

 Inside the `.vscode` folder you'll find [`settings.json`](./.vscode/settings.json).
-In there is a setting called `files.exclude` which contains several file patterns that should be hidden.
-If you installed the `Peek Hidden Files` extension you can toggle these files by right-clicking in the explorer panel and selecting "Toggle Excluded Files" or by using the command palette `F1` -> `Toggle Excluded Files`.
+This is the file that configures VSCode for the current workspace (folder).
+In there is a setting called `files.exclude` which contains several file patterns that should be hidden from the file explorer.
+If you installed the `Peek Hidden Files` extension (recommended) you can toggle these files by right-clicking in the explorer panel and selecting "Toggle Excluded Files" or by using the command palette `F1` -> `Toggle Excluded Files`.

 ![Toggle excluded files](docs/toggle-excluded-files.png)

-### Generating API clients

-The `userdb-api-client` project serves as the target for generated TypeScript clients for the api.
-The generator uses the npm-version of [nswag](https://github.com/RicoSuter/NSwag) which requires the Dotnet Core 6+ SDK to be installed.
-Because of this automatic client generation has not been set up and we will not be generating clients as part of the course.
-If you want to try it yourself you can install the [Dotnet Core SDK](https://dotnet.microsoft.com/en-us/download) and run the `genCode` build target for the `userdb-api-client` to see how it works.